 - Information Architecture & Workflows: Information architecture is the design framework in which the data, interface, and functionality of the app are specified and detailed.
 A workflow diagram will help to identify every possible interaction a user has with the app and the app’s navigation structure.
 Ideally, these two must be finalized before establishing the design details because it includes details about the platform and also how the app fits within the platform.

 - Wireframes: Wireframes are conceptual layouts, also referred to as low-fidelity mockups.
-It provides a visual indication of the app and illustrates important details like the size of the elements and placement of them.
+It provides a visual indication of the app and illustrates important details like the size of the elements and their placement of them.

-- Style Guide: Style guides are all about standards, usability, and consistency, provides the details of various app functions.
+- Style Guide: Style guides are all about standards, usability, and consistency, provide the details of various app functions.
 Establishing a style guide early on as part of your mobile app development process improves the productivity of your mobile app developers, helps to keep your app’s look and feel consistent.

 - Mockups: A mockup, or a high-fidelity design, is a rendering of the app’s visual design.
 It is created by combining wireframes with your style guide design standards and provides the interconnection between various elements of visual design.
 Your mockups may lack the logic and intelligence as expected, but as your app’s design begins to get finalized, further modifications to its information architecture, workflow, and aesthetics will be implemented.